mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-go/_index.md

 Locations are named elements in the Mattermost user interface.
 Bindings specify how an app's calls should be displayed and invoked from these locations.

-The app creates a channel header button, and adds a `/helloworld send` command.
+The app creates a channel header button, and adds a `/helloworld send` slash command.

 ### Functions and forms